Thesykan/TheOnlyTTSConsole/SimpleConsole/README.md

 * Audio Support 7.1 ? * * Not going to work for stream* *
 * Remake as WPF Add for EMOTES
 * Mini Game in Chat.
 (Kinda Text Adventure).
 D&D Style
+* Random Sounds?
+(Modulate TTS Voices using Mixer some how?)
 * ReWrite Chat Sharp for Nuget.
 * Dynamic Volume control for overlapping syncs.
 * Language Recognition